Customer Service Inspector (CSI)

 If I fail, how many times may I retake the test?

 You may retake the test a maximum of three times within one year of the original examination date.
-To retest, you must wait a minimum of 60 days between each examination and you must present your exam analysis to program staff at the exam site as proof of eligibility to retest.
-After the fourth test in the one year period, you will need to submit a new application and fee.
+You may retest as soon as you receive notice of failing the exam, provided TCEQ has an approved application and the testing center can accommodate the retest.
+After the fourth unsuccessful test in the one-year period, you will need to submit a new application and fee.

 How long do I have to retake the test?